 Nearly every rehab center offers cognitive behavioral therapy (CBT) because it’s so successful at helping people with addiction.
 The theory behind it is that negative thoughts influence negative feelings and vice versa.
 These produce negative behaviors.
 CBT focuses on changing these negative elements to improve behavior.

 However, CBT doesn’t work for everyone.
 Because of that, therapists may use dialectical behavior therapy (DBT), which improves self-esteem.
-Holistic therapy such as acupuncture, meditation, massage, and yoga are other therapeutic techniques.
+Holistic therapy, such as acupuncture and meditation, are other therapeutic techniques.

 Also, many rehab centers offer experiential therapy to help people overcome repressed feelings or traumatic events.
-This method helps them experience positive emotions as well, such as calm, forgiveness and love.
-Some examples of experiential activities include art and music.
-Equine-assisted therapy and outdoor activities such as team ropes courses are also beneficial.
+This method helps them experience positive emotions as well, such as calm, forgiveness, and love.
+Some examples of experiential activities include creative pursuits like art or poetry and outdoor activities such as team ropes courses, which are also beneficial.